 It seems like I’ve been planning this race forever.
 As with all my big races, I impulsively sign up way in advance (and then often regret it LOL).

-So I signed up for Helderberg to Hudson Half Marathon as my 43rd Half Marathon (and 4th of 2020) for several reasons:
+So I signed up for 2022 Helderberg to Hudson Half Marathon as my 58th Half Marathon for several reasons:

 - FOMO.
-Most of my running friends were doing it.
+Many of my running friends were doing it.

 - It’s local.
 I can sleep in my own bed.